BiCraftyt/Sulfured-Shadow-s-Protogen/README.md

 To change the face expressions you first have to create **your own**, though I left a demo one.

-To execute the desired face you need to be inside of
+To execute the desired face you need to be inside of --

-"yourusername/rpi-rgb-led-matrix/bindings/python/samples"
+**"yourusername/rpi-rgb-led-matrix/bindings/python/samples"**

 and execute the code:

-   "sudo python3 image-viewer.py *name_of_your_image.jpg or .png*
+   "sudo python3 image-viewer.py *name_of_your_image.jpg or .png*"

+>  If you hadn't configured the programn with your hardware in first place, such as for a test, you would need to add extra code in the terminal, setting parameters with; --led-cols; for defining how mani columns you have or width, --led-rows; for stating the screen height, etc.
+> Better explained in hzeller"s [repo](https://github.com/hzeller/rpi-rgb-led-matrix) in the following section

+##Types of Displays

 ## To create your own custom face expressions I recommend using Paint.net